It's Elementary: Talking About Gay Issues in School: Legacy

 The Wexner Center for the Arts at the Ohio State University held a 2008 screening for the short version of the film and its sequel It's Still Elementary.
 A discussion was held after the films by the director of the Franklin County Education Council, Brad Mitchell, and teachers from Pink T.I.G.ers who attempt to prevent homophobia in schools.
 A 2018 screening was held at the Frameline Film Festival in honor of posthumously awarding Chasnoff the 2018 Frameline Award.
 The Frameline Film Festival said that the film "boldly turned the minefield of teaching about LGBTQ issues in elementary schools into a navigable playing field" and "was instrumental in bringing queer issues into elementary school curricula."
 The book Voices of Transgender Children in Early Childhood Education used the film as an example of LGBTQ issues included in academia for young students.
-The sequel It's Still Elementary was used as an example of the success of LGBTQ programs in schools, including a decrease in bullying and more inclusion.
+The sequel It's Still Elementary was used as an example of the success of LGBTQ programs in schools, including a decrease in bullying and more social inclusion.